openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

   service network restart

-Now you should be able to connect to FuelWeb from the office network via `<http://172.18.0.5:8000/>`_
+Now you should be able to connect to Fuel UI from the office network via `<http://172.18.0.5:8000/>`_

 Name resolution (DNS)
 ^^^^^^^^^^^^^^^^^^^^^

-During master node installation, it is assumed that there is a recursive DNS service on 10.20.0.1.
+During admin node installation, it is assumed that there is a recursive DNS service on 10.20.0.1.

 If you want to make it possible for slave nodes to be able to resolve public names, you need to change this default value to point to an actual DNS service.
-To make the change, run the following command on FuelWeb node (replace IP to your actual DNS)::
+To make the change, run the following command on Fuel node (replace IP to your actual DNS)::

   echo "nameserver 172.0.0.1" > /etc/dnsmasq.upstream